Category Archives: Junesboy

 Now, at this certain age, I know planting trees is for the pleasure of others.
 I will still plant them.
 They still fill me with hope for what will come.
 It is still a selfish act.

-A year ago, I saw hooligans and terrorists rampaging in our nation’s capitol.
+A couple of years ago, I saw hooligans and terrorists rampaging in our nation’s capitol.

 I didn’t see any tree planters.